UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/quickstart/README.md

 # PIC Skeleton Codes:  QuickStart

 These example codes show how to perform a simple parallel addition of two arrays using different parallel programming paradigms.
 They are primarily intended to illustrate how to startup, run and shutdown a simple parallel code and how to compile and link it.
 Examples are in both C and Fortran.
+These codes can be used as templates for setting up more complex programs.

 1. MPI:  smdemo_mpi
 2. OpenMP:  smdemo_omp